followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxSlideOutView/1 Configuration/onInitialized.md

 ===========================================================================

 <!--fullDescription-->
-You cannot access widget elements in this handler because it is executed before they are ready.
+You cannot access widget elements in this function because it is executed before they are ready.
 <!--/fullDescription-->